yuelinan/Codes-of-EaDA/README.md

 Official implementation of "Federated Learning for Explainable Molecule Representation Learning".

 ## Data download
-- Open Graph Benchmark (OGB): this dataset can be downloaded when running cell.sh.
+- Open Graph Benchmark (OGB): this dataset can be downloaded when running run.sh.

 ## How to run Fed-XMRL?